getbase/base/readme.md

 # [Base](http://getbase.org)

-### A Rock Solid, Responsive CSS Framework built to work on all devices big and small.
+### A Rock Solid, Responsive CSS Framework built to work on all devices big, small and in-between.

 Lightweight and minimal code.
 Spend less time overriding styles and focus more time on creating beautiful website applications.